-Depending on the holder’s purpose of the travel can be obtained in a form of a single-entry visa, a double-entry visa and multiple-entry visa.
-Also, the validity period of the visa can be defined by the consulate.
+Depending on the holder’s purpose of the travel, business visas can be obtained in a form of a single-entry visa, a double-entry visa and multiple-entry visa.
+The validity period of visas can be defined by the Consulate.

-A single-entry visa allows its holder to enter the Schengen Area only once, within the given period of time, as mentioned in the visa sticker affixed to their passport.
-Once the visa holder exits the Schengen territory, he or she can no longer go back, even if they have not spent there the number of days as permitted by the embassy that issued them the visa.
+A single-entry visa allows its holder to enter the Schengen Area only once, within the given period of time, as mentioned in the visa sticker affixed to his or her passport.
+Once the visa holder exits the Schengen territory, he or she can no longer go back, even if they have not spent there the number of days as permitted by the Embassy which issued them the visa.